mefimow/NS_Selfhost/README.md

 # NS_Selfhost

-This is a guide to installing a Nightscout https://github.com/mefimow/cgm-remote-monitor on your own hosted server.
+This is a guide to installing a Nightscout Web Monitor (a.k.a. cgm-remote-monitor) https://github.com/mefimow/cgm-remote-monitor on your own hosted Debian 9 server.